MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/on-prem-agent.md

 ## Create and configure an App for the agent

-Before using the agent, you must create an app and configure the authentication details.
+Before using the agent, you must create an app and configure the authentication details which can be used during registration.
+Prior to registration, the agent app asks you to sign in.
+Search admin is the minimum required previlige for the account required for signing into the app.

 ### Create an app